Integrated Program in Cellular, Molecular, and Biomedical Studies

 Either in the summer of the second year or the fall of the third year, students must have their first meeting with their thesis committee.
 The thesis committee is typically the same as the qualifying examination committee, although occasionally one of the members might be replaced, especially if the student's research is going in a different direction.
 This committee provides scientific expertise related to the student's projects and monitors thesis research.
 For the first committee meeting, which is held either in the spring or summer of the second year, the student presents a short written report that contains the specific aims of their proposal and any progress they have made since the qualifying examination.
 The committee discusses with the student the progress to date and the priorities for the order in which the work will proceed, as well as the chosen design of experiments.
 It is possible that the committee may recommend changes to the experimental design or priorities.
 The committee also decides when to have the next meeting, which can be either in three, six, or nine months, but no longer than one year.
 For these subsequent meetings, the student prepares a 1-2 page report outlining their progress on the previous aims and presents their timetable for finishing their thesis work.
 The committee can and should recommend improvements to experimental strategies and fallback plans for difficult or risky experiments.

-After the thesis committee gives its approval for the student to finish writing the thesis, the defense is scheduled.
+After the thesis committee gives its approval for the student to finish writing the thesis, the defense can be scheduled.
 The final thesis committee consists of the mentor, three existing thesis committee members and one additional examiner.
 If the additional examiner is outside the university, they have to be approved by the Program and the Dissertation Office as a competent examiner.
 The thesis should be submitted to the committee two weeks before the scheduled defense.
 A public presentation is given immediately before the closed defense.
 At the time of the closed defense, the student may be asked to make additional revisions that will then need to be approved by the mentor and one other member of the committee (assigned at the time of the defense).
 On rare occasions, the student may be required to do additional experimental work, extensive thesis revisions or a second dissertation defense.
 Students are required to submit a first author paper before their defense.

 The CMBS program students participate in the CMBS program student research seminar series.
 In this series, which is held every other Thursday evening, all third-, fourth-, and fifth-year students present their own research to the other students in the program.
 Attendance for the CMBS program students is mandatory and monitored by the presenting student.
 Two students present every other week and the presenting student’s mentor and/or thesis committee member are asked to attend.
 The student seminar gives the students in the program an idea about the projects that their fellow students are working on and it also gives the students an opportunity to practice a talk on their work before a critical, but friendly audience of their peers, before they have to give this talk either for their thesis defense or when they apply for a postdoctoral position.